syncfusion-content/javascript-docs/js/DropDownTree/Getting-Started.md

  ## Creating DropDownTree

-The DropDownTree can be created from a HTML ‘input’ element with the HTML 'id' attribute and 'ul','li' elements for hierarchial data.
+The DropDownTree can be created from a HTML ‘input’ element with the HTML 'id' attribute and 'ul','li' elements for hierarchical data.
 To create the DropDownTree, you should call the 'ejDropDownTree' jQuery plug-in function.

     {% highlight html %}